MainfluxLabs/docs/docs/rules.md

 # Rules

-The Rules service provides two complementary automation engines for processing incoming device messages: a **rule engine** for threshold-based condition matching, and a **Lua scripting engine** for arbitrary message processing logic.
+The Rules service provides a **rule engine** for condition matching on incoming device messages — by threshold comparison, or by running a Lua script and using its result.

-Both engines are driven by the same event stream: every message published by a thing is evaluated against all rules and scripts assigned to that thing.
-Rules and scripts are created within a group and then assigned to individual things.
+The engine is driven by the event stream: every message published by a thing is evaluated against all rules assigned to that thing.
+Rules are created within a group and then assigned to individual things.
+Scripts are also created within a group, and referenced by ID from a rule's script conditions.

-**Prerequisite:** the thing's profile must have `rule_enabled: true` set in its `config` (see [Dispatcher Flags](messaging.md#dispatcher-flags)) — otherwise its messages never reach the rules engine, and assigned rules/scripts simply never fire.
+**Prerequisite:** the thing's profile must have `rule_enabled: true` set in its `config` (see [Dispatcher Flags](messaging.md#dispatcher-flags)) — otherwise its messages never reach the rules engine, and assigned rules simply never fire.

 ## Rules